phenosense-ciat/Module-image/NDVI-Raspberry/Station/Readme.md

 Text file that allows you to keep track of how many photos have been taken and how many photos have been processed.

 ### on_reboot.sh
 File .sh that contains the library paths that allow to initialize the script of `runCam.py` or `runCamEventos.py` in the boot configured by the `crontab`.
 Either for a Raspberry Pi with a virtual environment or without it.
+This file we have to creat it with the instructions of the next section.
+We not recommend download or use this file of the repository.

 ### speed.txt
 Text file that contains the exposure speed of the camera, which is requested by the `cam.py` script or `ndviEstationDemo.py`.
 Therefore, it is a file that should not be deleted.
 It is useful when working under a graphic environment because you can edit this number easily without entering the thick code to change the exposure speed of the camera, because this file is read automatically